dfashemo/WeatherApp/README.md

 # Weather App

-A responsive React application that shows the current 5-day forecast for any city or your current location, with support for Celsius/Fahrenheit and history of recent searches.
+A responsive React application that shows the current 5-day forecast for any city or your current location, with support for Celsius/Fahrenheit and history of recent searches!

 ## 🌤️ Features

 - **Search by city name** or **“Use My Location”** (browser Geolocation API)
 - **Current conditions**: temperature, description, “feels like”, humidity, wind
-- **5-day daily forecast** with icon, high/low, description
+- **5-day daily forecast** with picture, high/low, description
-- **Hourly forecast** toggle with time-by-time temperatures
 - **Units toggle**: switch between °C (Metric) and °F (Imperial)
 - **Recent searches** list for quick lookup
 - **Responsive layout** built with Tailwind CSS

 ---

-## 🚀 Getting Started
+## 🚀 Setting Up!

 ### Prerequisites